 Adware is a type of program quite controversial and difficult to catalog.
-Some consider it a class of spyware, while others say it can not even be considered a malware because its final intention is not to damage main computers.
+Some consider it a class of spyware, while others say it can not even be considered malware because its final intention is not to damage main computers.

-Its only mission is to get into your computer and start showing you publicity, either while you are surfing the internet, in the form of popup at random times or during the execution of a program.
+Its only mission is to get into your computer and start showing you publicity, either while you are surfing the internet, in the form of the popup at random times or during the execution of a program.
 Some even limit themselves to substituting the advertising of a website for another one with which its creators can obtain benefits.